 Similarly, Fulton, who went to UCLA, realized while in law school that he did not want to practice law.
 “I immediately started thinking of alternative things I could get into.
 But law school is such a grind in and of itself, but the pressure to be a lawyer is so intense, you don’t really get an opportunity to pursue those other things.
 And so I found myself going through law school and not really seriously thinking about what I would do next until after I finished my degree.”

 For those who are unsure what they want to focus on while in law school, NYU’s Siegel has these suggestions: “We might try to narrow the field a little bit, and try to find out what the student does not like, so that we could focus on a few things that they dolike.
 We maintain a whole, you know, binder and spreadsheets on our alumni, the alumni who are doing alternative careers.
 So we have hundreds of alumni who are doing things in every different arena, and many at the top of their game in Hollywood, in the sports world, in healthcare, in consulting, and in technology.
-So we have people doing everything under the sun.
-We have journalists… So what we try to do is throw out some ideas, you know, ‘Here’s what some of our graduates are doing…does that sound interesting?’
+So we have people doing everything under the sun. reof course, we also have journalists… So what we try to do is throw out some ideas, you know, ‘Here’s what some of our graduates are doing…does that sound interesting?’
 And then we would try to connect them with those alumni, and have them talk to each other and share information about, you know, how this alum got to where they are today, what steps they took, what kind of career strategy they had, to get to this place, and what they might advise a young law student to do – in terms of coursework, in involvement, in internships, and all that kind of good stuff.
 So that’s… that’s a starting point.

 “And then we continue that conversation, and before you know it, the students have to make a decision as to where they want to work their 1L summer, so you’re already ruling things out, and trying to find your place.
 So we advise students to look to that 1L summer as a time where you can gain some experience and exposure to an area that you’re interested in, but maybe not a hundred percent sure about.
 So a lot of our students will do that and, you know, work in-house, let’s say, at a financial company or at one of the… in one of the industries that I mentioned earlier, and gain some exposure to that field and find out, again, if the interest really is there.